dhbalaji/docusauras-dhbalaji-blog/blog/2023/groww-app-meeting-krishnagiri.md

 Investment options should be evaluated in the context of risk and return.

+### Trends

+Everyone like to be a part of a trend which is bullish, has a long run raking profits for its share holders.

+Here are few things we need to be aware of

+- Markets follow cycles like accumulation phase, distribution phase, bull phase, bear phase, etc
+- Trends arise out of new market opportunities or opportunities in particular sector
+- Be good at
+  - Identifying trends
+  - Taking calculated risk
+  - Reading trend lines
+  - Trend reversal
+- If you can spot trends ahead of one quarter, then you are going to make profit or book profits.

 ## Summary

 > Money decisions should be logical and not emotional.